ArduPilot/ardupilot_gazebo/README.md

 ## Usage :
-I assume you already have Gazebo installed with ROS (or without) If you don't have it yet, install ROS with sudo apt install ros-kinetic-desktop-full (follow instruction here http://wiki.ros.org/kinetic/Installation/Ubuntu) libgazebo7-dev or libgazebo8-dev must be installed.
+I assume you already have Gazebo installed with ROS (or without) If you don't have it yet, install ROS with sudo apt install ros-kinetic-desktop-full (follow instruction here http://wiki.ros.org/kinetic/Installation/Ubuntu)
+Or install directly gazebo8 from http://gazebosim.org/tutorials?tut=install_ubuntu
+libgazebo7-dev or libgazebo8-dev must be installed.

 ````